Sun-Lab-NBB/ataraxis-time/README.md

 1. Download this repository to your local machine using your preferred method, such as git-cloning.
 2. ```cd``` to the root directory of the project using your CLI of choice.
 3. Install development dependencies.
 You have multiple options of satisfying this requirement:
-   1. Use conda or pip to install [tox](https://tox.wiki/en/latest/config.html#provision_tox_env) or use an environment that has it installed and call ```tox -e import-env``` to automatically import the os-specific development environment included with the source code into your local conda distribution.
-This is the **_recommended_** option.
+   1. **_Preferred Method:_** Use conda or pip to install
+   [tox](https://tox.wiki/en/latest/config.html#provision_tox_env) or use an environment that has it installed and call ```tox -e import-env``` to automatically import the os-specific development environment included with the source code into your local conda distribution.
    2. Run ```python -m pip install .'[dev]'``` command to install development dependencies and the library.
 For some systems, you may need to use a slightly modified version of this command: ```python -m pip install .[dev]```.
    3. As long as you have an environment with [tox](https://tox.wiki/en/latest/config.html#provision_tox_env) installed